Want to get onto the property ladder? Read on about Help To Buy mortgages...

 - The loan is interest-free for the first five years, however you will be charged a £1 admin fee every month.

-- Interest becomes payable on the loan from year 6 at 1.75% which then rises each year by the consumer prices index plus 2%.
+- Interest becomes payable on the loan from year 6 at 1.75% which then rises each year by the retail price index plus 1%.

 WHAT IF YOU MOVE OR WANT TO PAY BACK THE LOAN?